Keyboard shortcuts

 Diff

 Compares the current collected licenses folder against the licenses that would be collected.
-Current licenses folder path can be specified with --path, defaults to licenses/.

 $ cargo licenses diff